SixArm/topics/topics/ai-for-business-strategy/index.md

 Data: Harness relevant data sources, ensuring data quality, availability, and security.
 AI models rely on this data for training.

-Talent: Assess capabilties to guide employee upskilling or equivalent hiring in AI-related fields such as data science, machine learning, business analysis, and AI programming.
+Talent: Assess capabilities to guide employee upskilling or equivalent hiring in AI-related fields such as data science, machine learning, business analysis, and AI programming.

 Roadmap: Develop specific use cases.
 Prioritize them based on their potential impact and feasibility.
 Plan the implementation, then do it.